oaishi/CowPilotv2/README.md

 ### How to Contribute

-1. **Report Issues**: Open an [issue](https://github.com/oaishi/CowPilotv2/issues) describing the problem, including steps to reproduce and any relevant error messages
+1. **Report Issues**: Open an [issue](https://github.com/oaishi/PlowPilot/issues) describing the problem, including steps to reproduce and any relevant error messages
 2. **Submit Pull Requests**:
    - Fork the repository
    - Create a feature branch
    - Make your changes
    - Submit a pull request with a clear description of what you've changed and why

 We appreciate all contributions!
-Every PR helps make CowPilotV2 better!
+Every PR helps make PlowPilot better!